FREE SHIPPING On All Orders Over $99

 Wait a minute… Are those star-crossed lovers in your garden providing an elegant twist of color and texture, taking your landscape to the next level?!

-Nope, it’s Cleyera!
+Nope, it’s two new exciting variegated Cleyera varieties!
 The Romeo and Juliet Cleyera from the Southern Living Plant Collection to be precise.
 (And that makes much more sense when you think about it)

 Surprisingly enough, Juliet is not technically a true Cleyera.
 But neither are many ‘Cleyera’ that you see decorating landscapes nationwide.
 It belongs to the Ternstroemia family, which is often referred to as False Japanese Cleyera.
 However, due to their widespread popularity, over time, they have come to adopt the name ‘Cleyera’ themselves.
 This group includes varieties such as Bigfoot, LeAnn, and Bronze Beauty.